thedevdojo/voyager/docs/bread/relationships.md

 }
 ```

-The value is the name of your scope-method without scope.
+The value is the name of your scope-method without the word `scope`.
 The value for `scopeActive()` is `active`.
 For `scopeSomeUsers()` it is `someUsers`.